-up to four loops ($\ell = 2$).
-This ansatz incorporates the fact that odd-dimensional RGEs only receive contributions at even loop orders, starting at two loops.
+The ansatz for the RGEs incorporates the fact that odd-dimensional RGEs only receive contributions at even loop orders, starting at two loops.
 For ease of notation, we make heavy use of the symmetric permutation symbol $\mathcal{S}_{n}$, which indicates that $n$ inequivalent permutations of the external indices (both scalar and fermionic) are to be added.
-For instance, in \eq{beta-eta} $\mathcal{S}_6$ indicates that the leg correction consists of six terms, where $a$ is exchanged with the other external indices:
+For instance in \eq{beta-eta}, $\mathcal{S}_6$ indicates that the leg correction consists of six terms, where $a$ is exchanged with the other external indices:

 whereas other permutations among the indices $b$--$f$ in the expression on the left-hand-side are not considered as they do not generate new terms owing to the symmetry of $\eta$.

 Note that the results on $\beta_Y$ and $\beta_\eta$ presented here also allow for the automatised extraction of the RGEs of the operators $\phi \bar{\psi} \psi$ and $\bar{\psi} \psi$ (via $\beta_Y$) as well as $\phi^5$, $\phi^4$, $\phi^3$, $\phi^2$ and $\phi^1$ (via $\beta_\eta$) by utilising the dummy-field technique~\cite{Martin:1993zk,Luo:2002ti,Schienbein:2018fsw}.
 Also, these RGEs are implemented in \texttt{FoRGEr}~\cite{Steudtner:FoRGEr}.